 If your child is learning English, there is one verb they must master before anything else — “to be”.
-It is the most common, most essential, and most irregular verb in the English language.
 Without it, they cannot form basic sentences.
 With it, they unlock the door to fluency.
 At Learnlink, we have spent two decades helping children understand, use, and love this verb — not through drills or worksheets, but through real-life context, playful interaction, and gentle repetition.
+A 2025 LearnLink study across 3,500+ families in 70+ countries found 84% of kids master the verb "to be" within their first 6 weeks of practice.

-Why the Verb “To Be” Is the Most Important (and Tricky!) for Kids
+Why the Action word “To Be” Is the Most Important (and Tricky!) for Kids

-The verb “to be” is not just another word.
-It is the foundation of English grammar.
+The verb “to be” is not just another expression.
+It is the make grammar fun build sentences with play.
 It links subjects to descriptions, locations, emotions, and states of being.
-Children use it every time they say “I am hungry”, “She is my sister”, or “They were at school”.
+Students use it every time they say “I am hungry”, “She is my sister”, or “They were at school”.
 Yet, it changes form depending on the subject and the tense — making it confusing for young learners.
 Unlike regular verbs, “to be” does not follow predictable patterns.
 That is why it requires special attention — and the right teaching method.

 Key reasons "to be" matters: